mindis/retailer-docs/Supplier FAQ test.rst

 How do I process an order?
 +++++++++++++++++++++++++++
-Please see the guide here.
-This is available at the order portal by clicking on the Help button.
+Please see the guide `here <https://www.rangespan.com/downloads/order-management-webUI.pdf>`_.
+This is available at the `order portal <https://www.rangespan.com/orders/supplier/>`_ by clicking on the Help button.

 Can I process orders in bulk?
 +++++++++++++++++++++++++++++
-Yes, please see the bulk order processing guide here.
+Yes, please see the bulk order processing guide `here <https://www.rangespan.com/downloads/Bulk_Order_Processing_via_UI_Documentation.pdf>`_.

 What is the difference between a Rangespan Order ID and a Rangespan Assignment Reference?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++